Lilleküla Stadium

-The Lilleküla Stadium (known as A. Le Coq Arena for sponsorship reasons) is a football stadium in Tallinn, Estonia.
+The Lilleküla Stadium, known as A. Le Coq Arena for sponsorship reasons, is a football stadium in Tallinn, Estonia.
 It is the home ground of football clubs Flora and Levadia, and the Estonia national football team.
-With a capacity of 14,336, it is the largest football stadium in Estonia.
+With a capacity of 14,336, it is the largest stadium in Estonia.

-Lilleküla Stadium was the venue for the 2018 UEFA Super Cup and the 2012 UEFA European U19 Championship.
+Opened in 2001 and expanded in 2018, Lilleküla Stadium has hosted the 2018 UEFA Super Cup and the 2012 UEFA European U-19 Championship.

 History

+Construction and opening

-In July 1998, FC Flora football club submitted a planning application to Tallinn City Council, requesting permission to build a new stadium on wasteland between railway lines in Kitseküla, close to the border with neighbouring Lilleküla.
+The matter of building a national football stadium rose to Estonia's agenda in the second half of the 1990s, when it became evident that Kadriorg Stadium was not able to continue complying with international football standards.
+The stadium project was led by FC Flora and in July 1998, the club submitted a planning application to Tallinn City Council, requesting permission to build a new stadium on wasteland between railway lines in Kitseküla, close to the border with neighbouring Lilleküla.
 Receiving the council's approval, Flora signed a 99-year lease on the estate and construction began in October 2000.
-The stadium was designed by Haldo Oravas.
+The stadium was designed by Estonian architect Haldo Oravas.

+The construction of the Lilleküla Stadium was seen as a grand race against time, as the stadium had to be completed by June 2001 in order to avoid Estonia having to play its World Cup qualification home matches either in Finland or Latvia.
+The media covered the state of the construction almost daily and the stadium received its permit on the day of Estonia's World Cup qualifying match against the Netherlands, with final seats being installed only hours before the kick-off.

-The stadium was officially opened 2 June 2001, with a 2002 FIFA World Cup qualification match between Estonia and the Netherlands.
+The stadium was officially opened on 2 June 2001, with a 2002 FIFA World Cup qualification match between Estonia and the Netherlands.
 The match saw Estonia's Andres Oper become the first player to score at the new stadium when he scored in the 65th minute, with the full-time result being a 4–2 victory for the Netherlands.

-In January 2002, A. Le Coq bought naming rights for the stadium and Lilleküla Stadium.
+In January 2002, A. Le Coq bought the naming rights of the stadium.
 During the 2012 UEFA European Under-19 Championship, the stadium hosted six out of 15 tournament matches, including the final, which saw Spain defeat Greece 1–0.

 In 2012, Flora completed the transfer ownership of the Lilleküla Football Complex, including Lilleküla Stadium, to the Estonian Football Association.
+The deal was later revealed to have been worth over €12 million.

+Expansion and UEFA Super Cup

 In September 2016, it was announced that the stadium would host the 2018 UEFA Super Cup.
-In preparation for the match, the stadium's capacity was increased from 10,000 to 15,000.
+In preparation for the match, the stadium's capacity was increased from 10,340 to 14,336, with the total expansion cost of around €7 million.
 The 2018 UEFA Super Cup match between the 2017–18 UEFA Champions League winners Real Madrid and the 2017–18 UEFA Europa League winners Atlético Madrid was held on 15 August 2018, with Atlético Madrid winning 4–2 in extra time.